iamZackZack/grid-master/README.md

 ## Abstract

-Grid Master is a hybrid physical-digital game system where a UR5 robotic arm acts as a dynamic Game Master for a Tabletop Role-Playing Game.
-Upto 4 Players can explore a 12x12 modular terrain grid, interact via physical button presses tracked by a custom Orange Pi matrix, and engage in a TTRPG-inspired narrative managed through real-time game logic executed via CPEE.
-The system blends robotics, embedded computing, and BPMN-style process automation to create an immersive dungeon crawler experience.
+Grid Master is a hybrid physical-digital game system where a UR5 robotic arm acts as the Game Master for a Tabletop Role-Playing Game.
+In this dungeon crawl, up to four players interact with a 12x12 modular terrain grid that expands according to their interactions with the game environment via physical button presses tracked by a custom Orange Pi setup and engage in a roleplay-inspired narrative managed through real-time game logic executed via CPEE.
+The system creates an immersive TTRPG experience by combining BPMN-style process automation with robotics and embedded computing.

 ## Motivation

-The goal of this project was to explore how automation, robotics, and human interaction can be orchestrated through process-oriented software architecture.
-Inspired by tabletop role-playing games like Dungeons & Dragons, the system reimagines the role of a Game Master as a robotic mediator within a structured, rule-driven environment.
+By creating a process-oriented software architecture, I explored how human interaction, robotics, and automation may be integrated.
+The system demonstrates how complex decision-making and sequential gameplay logic, modeled after tabletop role-playing games such as Dungeons & Dragons, may be modeled, visualized, and implemented using a cloud-based process engine.

-By combining physical interfaces (keyboard matrix), programmable robot behavior (UR5), and process automation (CPEE), this project demonstrates how human-centric gameplay can be moderated and managed by a non-human agent.
-It highlights how complex decision-making and sequential logic can be visualized, modeled, and executed using cloud-based process engines.
+The system imagines the UR5 robot arm as the Game Master in a structured, rule-driven environment.
+By doing so, it demonstrates how a non-human entity can support gameplay that is heavily dependent on human participation by integrating a physical matrix interface, programmable robotic behavior, and process automation through CPEE.

-This system also showcases how real-time human input (via physical movement) can be integrated with dynamic robot action, illustrating key concepts in sustainable automation, digital twins, and human-machine symbiosis.
+In addition, it demonstrates how rapid human feedback may be coordinated with adaptive robotic movements, highlighting essential concepts in sustainable automation, digital twins, and human-computer collaboration.

 ## System Overview